Hi everyone! This is my first attempt at writing, and the idea is based on a dream I had this week. Let me know what you think!

 Mrs. Gibson stopped talking and glanced in her direction.
 “Question, Amber?”

 Amber cleared her throat and annunciated each word as she spoke.
 “May I use the bathroom, please?”

 A brief silence followed, but there was no mistaking her words or the smugness in her voice.
 She hadn’t asked to go get changed.
 She’d asked to use the bathroom.

 “Sure,” Mrs. Gibson said, “just let me get the hall pass.”

 Clearly, our teacher was the only person in the room who didn’t let this revelation shock her.
 In hindsight, I can see why.
 She’d been a seventh grade teacher for ten years, so she must have seen hundreds of students pass this same milestone by now.

 As for the rest of us, this was all new territory.
-Sure, I remember my older sister toilet training when she was about fourteen, but I’d only been ten back then.
+Sure, I remember my sister Emily toilet training when she was about fourteen, but I’d only been ten back then.
 To me, using the bathroom had been this vague and mysterious thing.
 Like driving a car, or having my first kiss.
 I knew I’d develop the muscle strength to do it someday, but I hadn’t worried about it back then.